kglomset/iac-terraform/kristiwg-oppg2/README.md

         features {}
    }
 ```
+You will also need to authenticate your account and initialize the backend using `terraform init` before pushing the files to remote repository.

 ### Branches
 When uploading the files to a repository to test workflows, you need to create three branches: dev, staging and prod.
 These are required in order to have the pipeline working